Recognizing the perfect customer service resume

 These four skills aren’t the only skills your reps need, but they are necessary.
 As you build out your employee training for customer service, definitely include these four skills as courses.

-Customer service training with Lessonly by Seismic
+Improve customer service skills with Lessonly by Seismic